Flamholz-Lab/microbial-RNAseq/README.md

 `sbatch rna_snakefile_run.sh`

-The pipeline should run quickly, about 10 min or so.
-It can easily run on your own device.
+The pipeline should run quickly, about 10 min or so but scales with the number of genomes you need to annotate.
+It should be able to run on your own device.

 ## Outputs
 A formatted .csv file with the gene name, function, source organism, and RNAseq counts: \